 I. Lost: Széchenyi Bath

-I love Import/Export (2007) and vividly remembered going to the cinema watching Ulrich Seidl’s film when I was about fifteen.
-He is Austrian, all of his films are bleak and compulsive, unlike Haneke, his bleakness is political, realistically dystopian, often associates with the capitalist exploitation in the current economical / political climate we are placed in.
-I say 'placed in' was because through his cold gaze's lens, the world we live isn't by choice.
+I love Import/Export (2007) and vividly remember going to the cinema watching Ulrich Seidl’s film when I was about fifteen.
+He is Austrian, all of his films are bleak and compulsive, unlike Haneke, his bleakness is political, realistically dystopian, often associates with the capitalist exploitation in the current economic/political climate we are placed in.
+I say 'placed in' was because, through his cold gaze's lens, the world we live isn't by choice.
 But we strive, struggle and fail (and fail better) in the most motionless way as possible.

 A very tenuous and abstract relationship of between Seidl and me.
 Drawing some transparent lines in my mind map is never linear.
 I will never be as a good Storyteller as Walter Benjamin: Hungary is next to Austria, and somehow Budapest reminded me of Vienna.
-Viennese architecture is similar to the Hungarians, everything is cheaper in the Eastern Europe so the Western Europeans come to explore / exploit.
+Viennese architecture is similar to the Hungarians, everything is cheaper in Eastern Europe so the Western Europeans come to explore/exploit.

 There are some years, his Paradise Trilogy: Love, Hope, and Faith haunted me, it still does in my memories, it was too bleak to be religious - then maybe I too should write something in threes.
 Here is my trilogy replacing with Lost, The Mortal and Blissing, they might be personal, they might be dialectic, they might even mean nothing at all.
 Internalising thoughts are easy, exposing them are not so.
 In addition to the order of things in threes are also for reasons.

-One is single, two is couple, and three are several.
+One is single, two is a couple, and three are several.

 During December, my folks came to London to visit.
 My mother stayed on the week one, and my father, now retired, continued staying with the duration of the following five weeks.
 During this time, I have been organising small trips for them both to the Continent: We spent some long weekends in Belgium, Finland and the final weekend in Budapest retrospectively.
 The relationships and dynamics with the parents in one's late twenties is totally different from adolescence.
 It reminded me of when I was little, my parents took me everywhere, local or abroad, to enable me to open my little eyes to the world.
 Somehow I now feel like a parent, and now it is my chance to take my oriental parents exploring the big new west world.